DFE-Digital/bat-design-history/app/posts/becoming-a-teacher/2025-04-23-lessons-learned-from-cross-cutting-work-across-BAT.md

       href: https://www.scrum.org/learning-series/self-managing-teams/what-are-self-managing-teams-
 ---

-## Context

-In early 2025, the [Find](https://find-teacher-training-courses.service.gov.uk/) user-centred design (UCD) team were tasked with undertaking a research and design project looking at the candidate journey, from consideration of teaching through to submitting an application for a trainee teacher course.
+In early 2025, the user-centred design (UCD) team at [Find teacher training courses (Find)](https://find-teacher-training-courses.service.gov.uk/) was tasked with undertaking a research and design project examining the candidate journey, from considering teaching through to applying for a trainee teacher course.

-This journey, for many candidates, involves moving back and forth from [Get Into Teaching](https://getintoteaching.education.gov.uk/), [Find](https://find-teacher-training-courses.service.gov.uk/) and [Apply](https://www.gov.uk/apply-for-teacher-training)
+This journey, for many candidates, involves moving back and forth from [Get Into Teaching](https://getintoteaching.education.gov.uk/), [Find](https://find-teacher-training-courses.service.gov.uk/) and [Apply for teacher training (Apply)](https://www.gov.uk/apply-for-teacher-training)

 ## Hypothesis